The 1916 Tango Eggs set is an interesting one to be sure.

 To understand the photo ‘errors’, you’ve got to first start in the past.
 In other words, the key doesn’t necessarily lie with the new players as much as it does with the old ones.

-Using E106 as our benchmark (since that’s where these pictures were found), the players included in that set who were removed but had their images used in the Tango Eggs set were Joe Tinker, Fred Jacklitsch, Mike Doolan, and Ray Demmitt.
+Using E106 as our benchmark, the players included in that set who were removed but had their images used in the Tango Eggs set were Joe Tinker, Fred Jacklitsch, Mike Doolan, and Ray Demmitt.
 And if you pay attention, there’s one interesting fact about all four.
 I tried to find the common thread between the group and then it hit me.

 They were no longer playing with their same team in 1916 when the Tango Eggs set was released.